It was the day before Halloween. I needed to make a potluck dish for my 3 year old’s preschool party.

 I ran around like a mad woman trying to find something – anything – in my closet that would resemble a costume.
 But nothing fit over my belly so I finally gave up and realized I would have to be the lone adult at the party not wearing a costume.

-My son doesn’t like to dress up so he was also the only kid not in a costume.
+My daughter doesn’t like to dress up so she was also the only kid not in a costume.

 Yet all day I kept feeling so proud of myself.
 I rushed around, baking, keeping my kid happy, cleaning, basically pretending I was Donna Reed on steroids.